- Children Diagnosed With Cancer: Financial and Insurance Issues

 What is Medicaid?

-Medicaid is a government program that covers much of the cost of medical care.
-To get Medicaid, your family’s income and assets must be below a certain level.
-These levels vary from state to state, although in 2014 this may change in some states due to the new health care law.
+Medicaid is a state and federal government program that covers much of the cost of medical care for people with income below a certain level – the level varies from state to state.
 Not all health providers accept Medicaid.

 - Low-income families with children